 OffOffline

 PowerNotify property: The Application can set this property to enable power reporting via StatusUpdateEvents and the PowerState enumeration.
 This property can only be set before the device is enabled (that is, before DeviceEnabled is set to TRUE).
 This restriction allows simpler implementation of power notification with no adverse effects on the application.
-The application is either prepared to receive notifications or does not want them, and has no need to switch between these cases.
+The application is either prepared to receive notifications or does not want them and has no need to switch between these cases.
 This property returns a PowerNotification enumeration, the value of which is either Disabled or Enabled.

 Power Reporting Requirements for DeviceEnabled